 The USCM Virtual Lanes feature is supported only on 2770 Series Adapters.
-USCM Virtual Lanes are available only when the adapter is connected to a supported Cisco switch running a fabric OS version that supports the equivalent feature on the fabric.
+USCM Virtual Lanes are available only when the adapter is connected to a supported Cisco switch running a NX OS version 9.3.2, or later, that supports this feature in the fabric.